OtzoLive/lor-api-wrapper/README.md

 ## Feedback

-I wrote this wrapper to use in my personal project.
+I wrote this wrapper to use in my own personal projects.
 My goal was to not only to reduce outside dependencies in my own projects, but also make the API easier to use.

 Writing this wrapper introduced me to javascript prototypes, classes, publishing NPM packages, and exporting/importing ES modules.